Paulo Duarte (footballer)

-Paulo Jorge Rebelo Duarte (born 6 April 1969) is a Portuguese retired footballer who played as a central defender, and is the current manager of the Togo national team.
+Paulo Jorge Rebelo Duarte (born 6 April 1969) is a Portuguese former professional footballer who played as a central defender.
+He is currently manager of the Guinea national team.

 In a 17-year senior career, he amassed Primeira Liga totals of 238 matches and eight goals over 12 seasons, representing mainly União de Leiria.
-He became a manager in 2006, also working with that club and later being in charge of the Burkina Faso, Gabon and Togo national teams.
+He became a manager in 2006, also working with that club and later being in charge of the Burkina Faso, Gabon, Togo and Guinea national teams.

 Playing career

 Duarte was born in Massarelos, Porto District.
-After playing youth football for local Boavista F.C. and starting out as a senior at C.F.
-União de Coimbra, he signed for U.D.
-Leiria in 1988, also in the second division.
+After playing youth football for Boavista and starting out as a senior at União de Coimbra, he signed for União de Leiria in 1988, also in the Segunda Liga.

-Duarte then spent two seasons apiece for S.C.
-Salgueiros and C.S.
-Marítimo, making his Primeira Liga debut with the former and appearing in a total of 84 league games both clubs combined.
-Subsequently, he returned to Leiria who now competed in the Portuguese top flight, retiring after almost one decade at the age of 34 and acting as first choice in four of those campaigns (in 2001–02, as the team qualified for the UEFA Intertoto Cup, he was managed by young José Mourinho).
+Duarte then spent two years apiece with Salgueiros and Marítimo, making his Primeira Liga debut with the former and totalling 84 league games for those clubs.
+Subsequently, he returned to Leiria who now competed in the Portuguese top flight, retiring almost one decade later aged 35 and being first-choice in four of those seasons (in 2001–02, as the team qualified for the UEFA Intertoto Cup, he was managed by a young José Mourinho).